alpacahq/alpaca-docs/content/market-data/getting_started.md

 To start using the SDK for historical data, let's import the SDK and instantiate the REST client.
-We'll instantiate the client using our API keys and Alpaca's paper trading endpoint.
+We'll instantiate the client using our API keys and Alpaca's paper trading URL.

 ```py
 # Importing the api and instantiating the rest client according to our keys